John Michael continues his series Life Is a Sweet, Tender Bruise, reflecting on life and people encountered, writes about awkwardly stumbling along.

 S.M.
-Park’s continuing column Risen Apes about being a 70-year-old boomer.
-In “Road Warrior,” Park talks about his commute via Greyhound bus, and its crazed driver.
+Park’s column Risen Apes about being a 70-year-old boomer.
+In “Hitchin’ a Ride,” Park writes about seeking out his favorite edibles and picking up hitchhikers.

 Reflecting on current events, racism in America and the protests in the streets, Sean Davis thinks about his own path; breaking silence and the ongoing call to action.